Español

 For medical questions, we encourage you to review our information with your doctor.

-Your risk of getting Merkel cell carcinoma (MCC) is low, and some risk factors for MCC, such as your age, gender, and skin color can’t be controlled.
-Still, there are things you can do that might help lower your risk.
-These might also lower your risk of getting more common types of skin cancer, as well as some other types of cancer.
+Merkel cell carcinoma (MCC) is uncommon, and some risk factors for MCC, such as your age, sex, and skin color can’t be controlled.
+Still, there are some things you can do that might help lower your risk of getting more common types of skin cancer

 The most important way to lower your risk of skin cancers (including MCC) is to limit your exposure to UV rays.
 Practice sun safety when you are outdoors.